phil-opp/blog_os/blog/content/first-edition/posts/06-page-tables/index.md

 <!-- more -->

-You can find the source code and this post itself on [Github][source repository].
+You can find the source code and this post itself on [GitHub][source repository].
 Please file an issue there if you have any problems or improvement suggestions.
 There is also a comment section at the end of this page.
 Note that this post requires a current Rust nightly.

 [source repository]: https://github.com/phil-opp/blog_os/tree/first_edition_post_6